 As a graduate, you'll be stepping into an evolving field of possibilities.
 Some careers titles include data analyst, knowledge manager, systems analyst, web developer, or information architect — just about any job that uses and analyzes information.
 We have graduates at non-profits, large public companies and prestigious cultural institutions.
 The skills you acquire in the information science program transfer to almost any field.
 Here are some more career ideas for you.

+Have questions?
 Need More Information?